dsunuwar/sendsei-api/readme.md

 ### How to submit

-Clone this and push to a private github repository and then add @<INSERT YOU> as a collaborator when completed.
+Clone this and push to a private github repository and then add @paran01d as a collaborator when completed.